JereKuusela/valheim-expand_world/publish/README.md

 # Altitude

-For the altitude, there are two types of settings: `* altitude delta` and `* altitude multiplier`.
+For the altitude, there are two settings: `Altitude delta` and `Altitude multiplier`.
 The multiplier multiplies the distance to the water level (by default at 30 meters).
 So increasing the multiplier will make water more deeper and other terrain higher.
 The delta directly affects the altitude.
 For example positive values will make the underwater terrain more shallow.

 The formula is: `water level + (altitude - water level) * multiplier + delta`.

-For the total altitude there are three layers:
+For the total altitude there are two layers:
-- Base altitude affects biome distribution.
+- Altitude affects biome distribution.
 For example increasing the altitude will cause more mountains.
 - Biome altitudes only affect the altitude on that biome.
-This part of code also adds some elevation changes, even if the base altitude was made completely flat with 0 multiplier.
+This part of code also adds some elevation changes, even if the altitude was made completely flat with 0 multiplier.
-- Altitude is the last step and affets the whole world.
-This can be used to make whole world flat, or to increase elevation without having more mountains to appear.

 The final water depth can be multiplied with `Water depth multiplier`.